 Back in the visitor’s locker room at MSG earlier this season, minutes before Ivan retraces a few parts of his complicated journey—a journey that begins in East San Antonio and ends, for the moment, with a role on an NBA team, a child on the way and a warm grin on its narrator’s face—he’s sitting courtside, his arms draped over the adjacent folding chairs as he takes in the bubbling pre-game atmosphere.

-The Hawks power forward’s focus drifts in the same direction as the rest of the building’s—down to the Knicks’ basket, where Jeremy Lin has just walked onto the court and is practicing flat-footed jumpers with an assistant coach.
+The power forward’s focus drifts in the same direction as the rest of the building’s—down to the Knicks’ basket, where Jeremy Lin has just walked onto the court and is practicing flat-footed jumpers with an assistant coach.
 Cameramen fill the sidelines, clicking away, while fans stand in front of their seats and watch the most Googled human being on the planet in absolute amazement.
-On this night, Linsanity is in full force, as the point guard’s out-of-nowhere rise and unlikely journey have stolen the basketball world’s attention.
+On this winter night, Linsanity is in full force, as the point guard’s out-of-nowhere rise and unlikely journey have stolen the attention of the basketball world—and, for that matter, the entire world.

-But not Johnson’s.
+Not Johnson’s.
 For a minute he gazes from afar, his dark eyes wide and curious, but his mind seems to wander elsewhere quickly.
-He then stands up, stretches his shoulders, and plods down the tunnel and into the locker room.
+He then stands up, stretches his shoulders, and plods down the tunnel straight into the locker room.
 It’s a game night in the NBA, and Ivan Johnson has a job to do.